bccomputerscience/COMPB5/Syllabus.md

 ## Student Learning Outcomes
-The following are the goals for students taking this class.
-* The student will successfully identify and analyze computer hardware.
+* Upon completion the student will be able to:The students will identify and analyze computer hardware.
-* The student will analyze problems and create, format, edit, and print, Word processing, spreadsheet, presentation, and database files.
+* Upon completion the student will be able to: The students will analyze problems and create, format, edit, and print word processing, spreadsheet, presentation, and database files.

 ## Textbook